HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 ---

-This document defines how the RCLDX Cluster processes, validates, filters, accepts, rejects, or routes incoming MQTT messages.
+This document defines how the RCLDX cluster processes, validates, filters, accepts, rejects or routes incoming MQTT messages.

 It covers two tightly related components:

-- Blacklist Engine – Hard rejection of abusive, forbidden, or malicious content.
+- Blacklist Engine – Hard rejection of abusive, forbidden or malicious content.
-- Filtering Rules – Routing- and logic-based decisions about where messages are allowed to flow.
+- Filtering Rules (the outing) and logic-based decisions about where messages are allowed to flow.

-These two layers form the core safety and message-hygiene system of the RCLDX Cluster.
+These two layers form the core safety and message-hygiene system of the RCLDX cluster.

-## 1. Message Processing Pipeline
+## 1. Message processing pipeline

 All inbound messages pass through the following ordered pipeline: